SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 |Box(26,)| Box(6,)|

 #### Troubleshooting

-As we said, we imagined that perhaps setting up as hypotesis that a set of hyperparameters really close to the one used for fine tunning the Walker2D was a good start for working with this new task.
-It did not catch us by suprise once we performed the first training and test, and we realized that the train was converging succesfully (at least at first look) but then during testing the agent was not moving at all(sound familiar?).
-Using all the knowledge we've gathered from previous experiments we've tried all sorts of possible configurations with the hyperparameters until we reached the limits of our new machine.
-We felt quite lost after all those training and tests (together more than 100 only in this environment), that we started considering the possibility that maybe the root cause was in our decision transformer.We spent quite a lot of time reviewing, all the replays during training and test trying to find out what was the thing we were missing after all those tests.Was then, when we find this highlights:
+As we mentioned, we states as initial hypotesis that a set of hyperparameters very similar to the ones used for fine-tuning the Walker2D would be a good starting point for tackling this new task.
+However, it came as no surprise when we conducted the first training and testing sessions, only to realize that while the training appeared to converge successfully (at least upon first examination), the agent wasn't moving at all during testing (sound familiar?).
+Based on the experience we gathered from earlier experiments, we attempted various configurations of hyperparameters until we reached the computational limits of our new machine.
+After numerous training and testing sessions (up to 100 in this environment alone), we found ourselves feeling quite lost.
+At this point, we considered the possibility that perhaps the root cause laid down with our decision transformer.
+We invested a significant amount of time reviewing all the replays from both training and testing phases, attempting to identify what we might have missed after all those tests.
+It was then that we made the following observations:

 ![TrainCheckpointN9_halfcheetah_1-ezgif com-speed](https://github.com/SwissTonyStark/GameMindsDT/assets/149005566/3e6ca285-19a3-49a0-b33b-5f462405b66d)
 ![TrainCheckpointN9_halfcheetah_2-ezgif com-speed](https://github.com/SwissTonyStark/GameMindsDT/assets/149005566/31ad80ad-1f42-438e-b841-bcd45f4ec96d)
 ![TrainCheckpointN2_halfcheetah_4-ezgif com-speed](https://github.com/SwissTonyStark/GameMindsDT/assets/149005566/4e06216c-b0db-4713-be25-1f942713bd20)

-Above can be seen the most common result after training (Video on the left), where the agent was straight falling down.
-In some other trains, we've found out that agent actually learned part of the body movement needed to perform the first step (Video in the midle) but seemed that the attention during training was more focused on standing still than walking, like can be seen in the las video.
+Above, you can see the most common result after training (Video on the left), where the agent was simply falling straight down.
+In some other trials, we found that the agent had actually learned some of the body movements needed to perform the first step (Video in the middle), but it seemed that during training, the focus was more on standing still than on walking, as can be seen in the last video.

-After doing some research (the information was quite limited especially for this early version of the library), we placed our bet with the possibility that the problem maybe was regarding the positional embeddings, so we decided to implement Global Positional Embedding for our Decision Transformer and run trains and tests again.
-Unfortunatelly, the results were not better but worse, and still nowadays we continue to find out the possible root cause.
+After conducting some research (the information available was quite limited, especially for this early version of the library), we decided to bet on the possibility that the problem might be related to positional embeddings.
+Therefore, we implemented Global Positional Embedding for our Decision Transformer and ran trains and tests again.
+Unfortunately, the results were not better, but worse.
+To this day, we continue to search for the possible root cause.

 ### Hyperparameters
-The set of hyperparameters for our Decision Transformer in the Halfcheetah Pybullet Medimum env-v0:
+The set of hyperparameters used for our Decision Transformer in the Halfcheetah Pybullet Medimum env-v0:

       "h_dim": 256,
       "num_heads": 8,